focal-lab/focal-website-2/content/positions/drone-pilot/index.md

 ## Location

-- 80%: remote field sites across in forests across California (Duty station: UC Davis, Davis, CA)
+- 80%: remote field sites in conifer forests across California (Duty station: UC Davis, Davis, CA)
 - 20%: office (computer lab) at UC Davis (with the option for some but not all work to be performed remotely)

 ## Purpose

-The Drone Pilot & Field Crew Leader will support the Forest Change Analysis Lab by piloting a quadcopter drone and leading a 2- to 3-member ground-based field crew in collecting data across California forests.
+The Drone Pilot & Field Crew Leader will support FOCAL by piloting a quadcopter drone and leading a 2- to 3-member ground-based field crew in collecting data across California forests.
 The work will support two projects: